 Cats tended to be hungrier between feedings with this food.
-Some customers say their cats dislike taste.

-Some customers reported receiving a bag with spoiled food.
-Uses more grains than some other dry foods.
+This food uses more grains than some other dry foods.

 Removing soft food from pouch can be very messy.
 Some customers don't like the smell.